-Problem Possible Cause and Solution A) No Power to Platform AND GREEN POWER INDICATOR LIGHT AND VOLTAGE METER LIGHT ARE OFF Consult your supervisor to correct problems.
-Power at junction box is off.
+Problem Possible Cause and Solution A) No Power to Platform and Power Indicator Light & Voltage Meter is OFF Power at junction box is off.
 Circuit breaker is tripped.
 Not enough power is being supplied to hoist.
 Plugs are not connected; check hoist, yoke, power cord, and power source.
 Damaged electrical cord.
 Power indicator light is burnt out.
-If the power indicator light comes on after 30 seconds or so, the thermal (TH2) has tripped due to excessive amperage.
+If the Power Indicator Light comes on after 30 seconds or so, the thermal (TH2) has tripped due to excessive amperage.
 Consult your supervisor and check for low voltage.
-B) HOIST DOES NOT RUN AND GREEN POWER INDICATOR LIGHT IS ON.
+B) Hoist does not Run and Power Indicator Light is ON.
 If the motor is hot, thermal overload protection may have been tripped.
 Allow motor to cool and see if it resets.
 This may take 30 minutes or more.
 Frequent stops and starts, high outside temperature, a dragging brake, or overloading can cause the motor to heat up.
-Determine if overspeed device is activated.
-Check RED light in electrical box. c) Motor runs Normally, but Hoist will not Lift WARNING!
+Determine if overspeed device has been activated.
+C) Motor runs Normally, but Hoist will not Lift WARNING!
 WIRE ROPE MAY BE JAMMED.
 DO NOT OPERATE HOIST.
 CALL YOUR SUPERVISOR.
 Make sure the bullet end of the wire rope has come out of the wire rope exit guide.
 Inspect the wire rope for damage or wear.
 Replace if necessary.

 More troubleshooting solutions on next page

-Problem Possible Cause and Solution D) HOIST HUMS, STARTS SLOWLY AND IS SLUGGISH Check run voltage.
-If not correct, do any or all of the following: • Run separate cords for each hoist. • Use shorter cords. • Use short cord with larger wires. • Add a booster transformer at the power source. Е) WIRE ROPE WILL NOT REEVE Increase hand pressure on the wire rope while pushing in the green power button and the ↑ UP operation button.
-Take the wire rope out, rotate it 180° and put it back into the hoist while pushing in the green power button and the ↑ UP operation button.
+Problem Possible Cause and Solution D) Hoist Hums, Starts Slowly and is Sluggish Check run voltage.
+If not correct, do any or all of the following: Run separate cords for each hoist.
+Use shorter cords.
+Use short cord with larger wires.
+Add a booster transformer at the power source.
+E) WIRE ROPE WILL NOT REEVE Increase hand pressure on the wire rope while rotating the control switch in the ↑ UP direction.
+Take the wire rope out, rotate it 180° and put it back into the hoist while pushing in the ↑ UP operation button.
 Poor bullet: prepare new end.
 End of wire rope is bent or kinked: prepare new end.
 Dirt or other material is obstructing the rope inside the hoist.
 Clean out with air or flush with water.
-F) OVERSPEED FLYWHEEL DOES NOT TURN WHILE HOIST MOVES †UP OR ↓DOWN AND YOU ARE IN THE AIR WARNING!
+F) OVERSPEED FLYWHEEL DOES NOT TURN WHILE HOIST MOVES †UP OR DOWN AND YOU ARE IN THE AIR WARNING!
 DO NOT OPERATE HOIST.
 CALL YOUR SUPERVISOR.
 Push the overspeed brake test button and wait to be rescued.
 G) OVERSPEED FLYWHEEL DOES NOT TURN WHILE HOIST MOVES †UP OR ↓DOWN AND YOU ARE ON THE GROUND WARNING!
 DO NOT OPERATE HOIST.
 Check and correct the following: Clear obstructions such as dirt or other materials.
 Wire rope may be worn out.
 Call your supervisor.
 Hoist parts may be worn out.
 Call your supervisor,